 The compost layer on top provides an immediate growing stratum.
 As the plants start sending out roots, they find little resistance to growing their root systems in the three layers.
 Thus, they grow faster and stronger root systems, and you know what that means – early and more plentiful harvests.

 The additional benefit of heat generated through decomposing the compost, Alfalfa, and straw layers allows immediate planting after the last frost.
 The dirtless mixture gets warm through the breakdown process, and the plants take off.
 The same heat principle applies later in the season.
 Even on cold days, you can stick your hand into the mix and feel the warmth of the mixture.
 Try that with dirt!

 - Extended growing season due to heat generation

 - Excellent water retention and growing conditions.

 We add worm and compost teas throughout the growing season to promote and feed the plants and the fungi and bacteria that make healthy, disease-resistant plants.
-You will be delighted to see how fast and wholesome your plants will grow.
+You will be delighted to see how fast and wholesome your plants grow.

 Always the downside

 Now for the downside of this gardening system.
-The alfalfa and straw will break down while feeding their life-enriching nutrients to your plants.
-As a result, you will have to add alfalfa, straw, and compost to your garden each year.
+The Alfalfa and straw will break down while feeding their life-enriching nutrients to your plants.
+As a result, you will have to add Alfalfa, straw, and compost to your garden each year.

-Add back about half of the humus you initially removed, covering the Alfalfa layer with approximately 5″ to 6″ of planting material.
+Add about half of the humus you initially removed, covering the Alfalfa layer with approximately 5″ to 6″ of planting material.
 With the remainder of the humus, you can start a new 30″ x 4′ x 8′ raised bed, use the material for plant starts, or apply it throughout your garden or yard.